Listen to the story

 I smiled.
 “Thank you.”

-After dinner, I took a shower and went to bed.
+After dinner, I took a shower and then went to bed.
 My room was right next to Willy’s.
-As I flipped over, I heard mom scream.
-She got louder and mixed it up with dirty talk.
+As I flipped over, I heard Mom scream.
+She got louder.
 I was hoping that she would wait a few nights before being intimate with Willy.

-After breakfast, Willy showed mom around the farm, and I laughed when watching her milk a cow.
+After breakfast, Willy showed us around the farm.
+I laughed watching Mom milk a cow.
 Anything that kept her away from booze made me happy.

 Several days later, Willy finished his dinner before us and excused himself.